ASU-Bioinformatics/project-scripts/Referenced_Scripts/MGX-MTX_Modules_2023/README.md

 2. Module C: HUMAnN/MetaPhLAN taxonomic classification and functional analysis
 3. Module D: Coassembly of reads into contigs and back alignment of each sample to the coassembly
 4. Module F: Annotation of contigs with functional analysis
-6. Module I: Alignment of transcripts to DNA coassembly with abundance profiling
+6. Module I: Alignment of transcripts to coassembly with abundance profiling
 8. Module K: Differential expression analysis between sample groups
 7. Module E: Identification and classification of viral contigs and raw reads, with comparative diversity analysis